-We’ve heard all of your excuses and we know what they really are: procrastination incarnate.
+We’ve heard all of your excuses and we know what they really are: ADHD procrastination incarnate.
 Learn how to create deadlines, play music, and even conjure incentives to get the job done.

 1. Procrastination Cause: “I dislike doing the task”